cocos-creator/docs-3d-deprecated/en/editor/publish/custom-project-build-template.md

 Parameters are imported into these templates during the build, and content that is frequently changed during the build is placed in sub-templates of that template.
 You only need to modify what you want to use, so that the build templates within the project can be updated less frequently.

-**Note**: The copy template occurs after the rendered template.
+> **Note**: The copy template occurs after the rendered template.
 For example, if both `index.ejs` and `index.html` exist in this directory, the final packaged package will be the `index.html` file instead of the `index.ejs` rendered file.

 ### json type

-Many mini games have configuration files like `game.json`, when these `json` files are in the corresponding directory of the build template, they will not be directly overwritten during the build, but data fusion will occur.
+Many mini games have configuration files like `game.json`, when these `json` files are in the corresponding directory of the build template, they are not directly copied and overwritten during the build, but are fused with data.

 ### Custom build template platform supports tables